cloudfoundry/windows-utilities-release/README.md

-## Windows Utility Release
+## Windows Utilities Release

-The Windows Utility Release provides [BOSH Addons](http://bosh.io/docs/runtime-config.html#addons) that allows operators to: enable [BOSH SSH](https://bosh.io/docs/cli-v2.html#errand-mgmt) and set or randomize the Windows password.
+The Windows Utilities Release provides BOSH jobs intended to be used as [addons](http://bosh.io/docs/runtime-config.html#addons), that help operators configure the operating system.

 ### Example Runtime Configurations